Choosing the wedding date is one of the most important tasks in your wedding planning — it may impact every other aspect

 of your wedding day.

 1) How long do you need to prepare the wedding?

 It usually takes at least 6 months to prepare a wedding, unless you want to have a simple wedding.
 Please give you and your guest plenty time before the wedding.

 2) What is your dreaming wedding season?

-Consider your dreaming season before decide the date.
-Which one do you prefer, freshness in the spring, sunshine in the summer, rich colors in the autumn, or snowfall in the winter?
+Consider your dreaming season before deciding the date.
+Which one do you prefer, freshness in the spring, the sunshine in the summer, rich colors in the autumn, or snowfall in the winter?

 3) How about the weather in your wedding location?

 Weather is an important factor in choosing your wedding date.
 Remember to avoid the bad weather in your weeding location, e.g. the hurricane season.
 If it is a destination wedding, study the weather there before you decide the date.